Subterranean Voice;

 A project by Nikki Lindt

-Subterranean Voice; Abisko is an immersive installation by artist Nikki Lindt revealing underground and underwater acoustic recordings in the Swedish Arctic Circle.
-The subsurface recordings were made inside Arctic soil, moss, thawing permafrost, a lake, tree and even inside the rock of a cliff.
+Subterranean Voice; Abisko is an installation and fieldwork-based project that reveals the hidden acoustic life of Arctic landscapes, from thawing permafrost to tree interiors, at a moment of rapid environmental change.
+The subsurface recordings were made inside Arctic soil, moss, thawing permafrost, a lake, tree and in the soil above and underground river.

 Paintings interpreting the rhythms of these sounds, alongside stories from locals reveal an Arctic world alive beneath the surface – shaped by sound, memory and change.